 xgcm: General Circulation Model Postprocessing with xarray¶

-xgcm aims to become a general purpose tool for processing GCM output in python. xgcm is built on top of xarray, which provides most of the core data model, indexing, and (via dask) parallel, out-of-core array computation.
-On top of this, xgcm adds an understanding of the finite volume Arakawa Grids commonly used in ocean and atmospheric models, differential and integral operators suited to these grids, and a toolbox of common analysis functions.
+xgcm consumes and produces xarray data structures, which are coordinate and metadata-rich representations of multidimensional array data. xarray is ideal for analyzing GCM data in many ways, providing convenient indexing and grouping, coordinate-aware data transformations, and (via dask) parallel, out-of-core array computation.
+On top of this, xgcm adds an understanding of the finite volume Arakawa Grids commonly used in ocean and atmospheric models and differential and integral operators suited to these grids.